 Generally, in a private transaction, the parties are free to negotiate the terms and conditions of the settlement.
 However, in public transactions which fail under the provisions of the Law on Takeovers of Joint Stock Companies, the acquirer is obligated to deposit the total amount needed for purchase of the total number of the securities.
 In the case of a combined offer, the acquirer is obligated to deposit the amount needed for payment of the part of the price that shall be made in cash.
-It is possible, instead of a deposit, that a bank guarantee the provision; however, the bank issuing the guarantee must be a Macedonian bank or a bank with a seat in a country which is a member of OECD.
+It is possible, instead of a deposit, that a bank will issue a guarantee for the provision; however, the bank issuing the guarantee must be a Macedonian bank or a bank with a seat in a country which is a member of the Organisation for Economic Co-operation and Development.